-A second major challenge is the amount of services being request of the Fire Prevention Office and the impending retirement of the current Fire Prevention Officer.
-Currently the office experiences more requests for services than can be administratively processed.
+A second major challenge is the amount of services being requested of the Fire Prevention Office and the impending retirement of the current Fire Prevention Officer at the end of FY2017.
+This will lead to a new Fire Prevention Officer in FY2018.
+Currently the office experiences more requests for services than can be processed in a timely manner.
 With new staff and an understaffed office will create challenges in serving our customers.

 The greatest challenge facing the Belmont Fire Department and most similar communities is the fact through aggressive fire prevention codes and buildings codes there are fewer fires.
 Today's fires are either very minor or discovered in their incipient stages through the use of smoke detectors or there is a delay in the notification and it becomes a major fire.
 As building construction materials and standards change, and interior finishes and furnishings become more flammable, the amount of time for a fire to grow is dramatically reduced.
-The challenge is each community must maintain a response force to respond to such emergencies with adequate resources in a short amount of time regardless of their frequency.
+The challenge facing each community is their need to maintain a response force, to respond to such emergencies, with adequate resources, in an appropriate response time, regardless of their frequency.